qlereboursBS/conference--firebase-chat/README.md

 ## Extras
 1. Add a scheduled function to delete old messages.
 Don't forget to indexOn, while it's deploying: `".indexOn": "createdAt"`
+   1. Show that it could be done with `.once('child_added')` but explain the pricing and that it would cost a lot
 2. Deploy to Vercel

 ## Branches